peterfication/peterfication.github.io/_posts/2023-04-16-typescript-enums-instead-of-3-state-booleans.md

 ---

-[This pull request shows](https://github.com/peterfication/peak-tracker-app/pull/33/files) how I refactored a 3-state boolean and a 3-state object with enums.
+[This pull request shows](https://github.com/peterfication/peak-tracker-app/pull/33/files) how I refactored a 3-state object with an enum.